hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

 # Alerts and Reports

-The Alerts & Reports feature in Tathya enables you to effortlessly create event-triggered notifications (Alerts) or scheduled notifications (Reports).
+The Alerts & Reports feature in Tathya enables creating event-triggered notifications (Alerts) or scheduled notifications (Reports).

+Reports provide a snapshot of a dashboard or chart along with a link that enables recipients to browse directly to Tathya further explore the visualization or dashboard.
+Alerts provide a custom link that facilitates viewing and further exploration.

 ## What is an Alert?